Circadian Optics Review

 Lux is currently the “go-to” metric for light therapy effectiveness, but it’s not really designed for that.

-Lux is actually a measurement of the amount of “visible light” hitting an area.
+Lux is a measurement of the amount of “visible light” hitting an area.
 However, it’s weighted towards 555 nm green, as the human eye is most visually sensitive to the middle of the visible spectrum.

-However, this really has nothing to do with the portions of the visible spectrum that most effectively activate the circadian response in the brain and eyes.
+However, this has nothing to do with the portions of the visible spectrum that most effectively activate the circadian response in the brain and eyes.

 For that, a metric called circadian light has been developed, which is weighted specifically to estimate how effectively a light source will trigger the brain to alert you that it’s daytime.